 Patty is a long-time Christmas Country Dance School participant and enthusiast.
 A member of the singing Ritchie family, Patty most enjoys encouraging folks, young and old, to sing together and share their many talents.

 Will coordinate Morningsong and Stories, and Evening Parlor

-Al teaches Appalachian music for string instruments at Berea College and is best known for his mandolin, fiddle, guitar, and banjo playing, teaching any and all of these when asked.
-He is the leader of two energetic student groups, the Berea College Bluegrass Ensemble and Mariachi Berea.
-Al plays fiddle and mandolin in the Berea Cast-Offs dance band and is a member of the McLain Family Band.
+Al is a retired teacher of Appalachian music for string instruments at Berea College and is best known for his mandolin, fiddle, guitar, and banjo playing, teaching any and all of these when asked.
+He was the leader of two energetic student groups, the Berea College Bluegrass Ensemble and Mariachi Berea.
+Al plays fiddle and mandolin in the Berea Cast-Offs dance band and has been seen lately picking with George Paul and Playing with Fyre.
+Alis a member of the McLain Family Band and Al, Alice and Ruth;.
 He has been a staff musician at CCDS, Pinewoods, Buffalo Gap, Kentucky Summer Dance School, and other dance weeks.